backstage/backstage/docs/auth/oidc.md

 ## Note

-These steps apply to most if not all the providers, including custom providers, the main difference between different providers will be the contents of the factory, the code in the resolver, and the different variables each provider needs in the YAML config or env variables.
+These steps apply to most if not all the providers, including custom providers, the main difference between different providers will be the contents of the API factory, the code in the Auth Provider Factory, the resolver, and the different variables each provider needs in the YAML config or env variables.

 [1]: https://backstage.io/docs/auth/identity-resolver
 [2]: https://backstage.io/docs/auth/microsoft/provider#create-an-app-registration-on-azure